selfage/datastore_client/README.md

 indexes:
   - kind: Task
     properties:
+      - name: done
+        direction: asc
       - name: created
         direction: desc
-      - name: done
       - name: priority
-        direction: desc
-  - kind: Task
-    properties:
-      - name: created
-        direction: desc
+        direction: asc
-      - name: done
 ```

 Only composite indexes will be included in it, as it's Datastore's requirement.
+And only one composite index is generated because both queries can share the same index.

-And if you already have `index.yaml` in your project, and you run `selfage gen task_model -i index.yaml` again with new indexes in `task_model.json`, `index.yaml` will be updated to include new ones.
-And if you run `selfage gen user_model -i index.yaml` later for the other user model, `index.yaml` will be updated with those new indexes as well.
+If you already have `index.yaml`, and you run `selfage gen task -i index.yaml`, `index.yaml` will be updated to include the index above.

-Note that if you deleted indexes from `task_model.json` and run `selfage gen task_model -i index.yaml`, those won't be deleted from `index.yaml`.
-You have to delete those indexes manually from `index.yaml` and from Datastore, when you are sure you don't need to keep them for backwards compatibility or future rollbacks.
+Because of that, `selfage gen task -i index.yaml` will never delete indexes from `index.yaml` even if you deleted queries from `task.json`.
+You have to delete unused indexes manually from `index.yaml` and use Datastore's CLI to update your indexes in Datastore.

 ## Create DatastoreClient